 - Cold Compress: Put on a cold compress.
 This is not a treatment but more like a Band-Aid that reduces discomfort.

-- Lash Extension Removal: It's best to remove the lash extensions straight away.
+- Lash Extension Removal: Removing lash extensions straight away is the best solution.
 In such circumstances, make yourself available for them to come in for a complimentary removal as soon as possible.
 (See BL Cream Remover)